 - Progesterone deficiency results in estrogen dominance especially in women.
 Supplementing progesterone helps with headaches, poor sleep, low sex drive, mood swings, and water gain.
 For men low in testosterone, creams are effective.
 Gaining weight and still feeling tired with progesterone supplementation is a sign of Candida overgrowth. p.195

 - Clean water, food, and environment are essential to healing.
 Chemicals disrupt thyroid hormones.
 Soy hampers thyroid function.
 Phthalates from plastics disrupt thyroid and testosterone hormones.
-Pollutants impair the immune, nervous, and endocrine (hormone) systems with symptoms similar to hypothyroidism. p.197-201, 211, p225
+Pollutants impair the immune, nervous, and endocrine (hormone) systems with symptoms similar to hypothyroidism.
+For additional stressors, see Tired all the time?
+It’s Likely Adrenal Fatigue p.197-201, 211, p225

 - PD-6/7 was developed by the dentist Dr. Armand DeFelice to help clear chemical sensitivities and heal dental infections.
 This detoxification therapy is applied topically and consists of a mixture of procaine, DMSO, parsley, oregano, rosemary, hydrogen peroxide, protomer, zinc, and iodine – see pages 248 and 249.
 Dr. Starr uses this mixture to detox Hashimoto’s patients so they’re able to tolerate iodine.